Supply Chain

 As consumers everywhere have ever-increasing access to competing online sales platforms, online retailers are in a race to promise more for their customers.
 Because they can do more with less overhead, they are not locked into disadvantageous supply-chain dynamics as physical storefront owners usually are.
 Private investors know this and are much more willing to offer eCommerce businesses the liquidity they need to continue advancing their goals.

+Modern ecommerce businesses benefit from scalable funding solutions that support everything from order fulfillment to automated inventory management.
 Since those funds can go directly to the factors that make the greatest impact, the risk of financing eCommerce SMBs is low and the terms are highly favorable (as compared to traditional sources of funds, such as banking institutions).

+Entrepreneurs operating a Shopify store or Amazon FBA business can use ecommerce funding to improve supply chain strategy, enhance customer experience, and optimize pricing in real-time.
 The financing conditions are extremely favorable to digital entrepreneurs regardless of general supply-chain worries – startup costs are low and inventory funding can be accomplished on an incremental basis.
 Further, eCommerce supply-chain management tools can also be financed more easily than ever, leading to more profitable inventory-investment opportunities (for those who can most easily access working capital).

+This kind of flexibility gives small businesses a competitive edge in a fast-paced ecommerce landscape where automation, real-time analytics, and lower operational costs are critical for growth.
 Schedule a call with Onramp and learn how you can be ready for the supply-chain management shifts in your business.